Skip to main content

 Frequently Asked Questions

-- Why do most Kensington loft conversions need full planning rather than a Lawful Development Certificate?
+Why do most Kensington loft conversions need full planning rather than a Lawful Development Certificate?

-- Because Article 4 directions cover most of the borough.
+Because Article 4 directions cover most of the borough.
 The Royal Borough of Kensington and Chelsea has Article 4 directions across most of its conservation areas, removing specific permitted development rights and requiring full planning permission for changes that would otherwise be permitted under Class B. The directions cover roof alterations, window replacement, render changes, and front-of-property alterations.
-Full planning at £206 plus Listed Building Consent on listed properties applies.
+Full planning plus Listed Building Consent on listed properties applies.
 RBKC typically determines applications in 8-12 weeks for listed projects, slightly faster for non-listed conservation projects.
 We verify the planning status of each property on the RBKC planning portal at the survey before quoting and use RBKC's pre-application advice service (4-6 weeks lead time) for borderline cases.

-- Can I do a loft conversion on my Kensington mansion-block flat?
+Can I do a loft conversion on my Kensington mansion-block flat?

-- Almost never.
+Almost never.
 The Kensington mansion blocks around Cromwell Road, Queen's Gate, and Earls Court Road have shared roof structures and leasehold structures that typically prohibit loft conversion.
 Even where the lease permits structural alteration, Section 20 freeholder consent and Licence to Alter would be required, and freeholders rarely approve loft conversions because they affect the building's shared roof and weather envelope.
-For top-floor mansion-block flats, the achievable scope is usually limited to skylight upgrades or — under separate Listed Building Consent and Licence to Alter — a roof terrace where the existing flat roof supports it.
+For top-floor mansion-block flats, the achievable scope is usually limited to skylight upgrades or, under separate Listed Building Consent and Licence to Alter, a roof terrace where the existing flat roof supports it.
 A habitable loft conversion in a mansion block is rarely possible.
 We clarify scope at the survey rather than quoting work that can't be delivered through to handover.

-- Why hire All Well for a Kensington loft conversion?
+Why hire All Well for a Kensington loft conversion?

 Get a Free Quote for Your Kensington Loft Conversions